Full Moon on

 Lunation 82 / 1035

-The Moon is 14 days old.
-Earth's natural satellite is moving through the middle part of current synodic month.
+The Moon is 14 days old and navigating through the middle part of the current synodic month.
 This is lunation 82 of Meeus index or 1035 from Brown series.

 Synodic month length 29.69 days